DasTapan/Restaurant/README.md

 # Restaurant
-ES6 Module &amp; Wbpack.
+ES6 Module and Webpack.
 Tabular browsing for each module